 Insert all these ingredients into your container then fill the rest up with water.

 Professionals have put years of research into learning about and creating the best possible solutions for carpet cleaning.
 If you want a fuller clean, use these chemicals to avoid damage to your home so you can get back to actually enjoying your space.
-Theochem provides a large range of carpet cleaning chemicals, and are happy to work with businesses in providing affordable products in bulk!
+Theochem provides a large range of carpet cleaning chemicals, and is happy to work with businesses in providing affordable products in bulk!